kirthi2005/NetflixGPT/README.md

 # NetflixGPT using React, GPT API , Google Firebase, TailWindCSS
 ## Step 1: Getting Started with Create React App
+  npx create-react-app netflix-gpt
+  In the project directory, you can run: npm start

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).